Survival rates for sentinel conditions

 Commentary

-Period: 2020 to 2023 calendar years
+Period: 2021 to 2024 calendar years

-Contributing sites: Armadale/Kelmscott Memorial Hospital, Bentley Hospital, Kalamunda Hospital, Royal Perth Hospital, St John of God Midland Public Hospital
+Contributing sites: Armadale/Kelmscott District Memorial Hospital, Bentley Hospital, Kalamunda Hospital, Royal Perth Hospital, St John of God Midland Public Hospital

 Data source: HMDC